-- 3.2.3 Departures from any other International Standard or other antidoping rule or policy set forth in the Code or these Anti-Doping Rules shall not invalidate analytical results or other evidence of an antidoping rule violation, and shall not constitute a defense to an antidoping rule violation; 15 provided, however, if the boxer or other Person establishes that a departure from one of the specific International Standard provisions listed below could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding or whereabouts failure, then World Boxing shall have the burden to establish that such departure did not cause the Adverse Analytical Finding or the whereabouts failure: - (i) a departure from the International Standard for Testing and Investigations related to Sample collection or Sample handling which could reasonably have caused an antidoping rule violation based on an Adverse Analytical Finding, in which case World Boxing shall have the burden to establish that such departure did not cause the Adverse Analytical Finding; - (ii) a departure from the International Standard for Results Management or International Standard for Testing and Investigations related to an Adverse Passport Finding
+- 3.2.3 Departures from any other International Standard or other antidoping rule or policy set forth in the Code or these Anti-Doping Rules shall not invalidate analytical results or other evidence of an antidoping rule violation, and shall not constitute a defense to an antidoping rule violation; 15 provided, however, if the Athlete or other Person establishes that a departure from one of the specific International Standard provisions listed below could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding or whereabouts failure, then World Boxing shall have the burden to establish that such departure did not cause the Adverse Analytical Finding or the whereabouts failure: - (i) a departure from the International Standard for Testing and Investigations related to Sample collection or Sample handling which could reasonably have caused an antidoping rule violation based on an Adverse Analytical Finding, in which case World Boxing shall have the burden to establish that such departure did not cause the Adverse Analytical Finding; - (ii) a departure from the International Standard for Results Management or International Standard for Testing and Investigations related to an Adverse Passport Finding which could reasonably have caused an anti-doping rule violation, in which case World Boxing shall have the burden to establish that such departure did not cause the antidoping rule violation;

-[[]Comment to Article 3.2.2: Error!
+[Comment to Article 3.2.2: Error!
 Main Document Only.
-The burden is on the boxer or other Person to establish, by a balance of probability, a departure from the International Standard for Laboratories that could reasonably have caused the Adverse Analytical Finding.
-Thus, once the boxer or other Person establishes the departure by a balance of probability, the boxer or other Person's burden on causation is the somewhat lower standard of proof - "could reasonably have caused."
-If the boxer or other Person satisfies these standards, the burden shifts to World Boxing to prove to the comfortable satisfaction of the hearing panel that the departure did not cause the Adverse Analytical Finding.]
+The burden is on the Athlete or other Person to establish, by a balance of probability, a departure from the International Standard for Laboratories that could reasonably have caused the Adverse Analytical Finding.
+Thus, once the Athlete or other Person establishes the departure by a balance of probability, the Athlete or other Person's burden on causation is the somewhat lower standard of proof - "could reasonably have caused."
+If the Athlete or other Person satisfies these standards, the burden shifts to World Boxing to prove to the comfortable satisfaction of the hearing panel that the departure did not cause the Adverse Analytical Finding.]

-[[]Comment to Article 3.2.3: Departures from an International Standard or other rule unrelated to Sample collection or handling, Adverse Passport Finding, or boxer notification relating to whereabouts failure or B Sample opening - e.g., the International Standard for Education, International Standard for the Protection of Privacy and Personal Information or International Standard for Therapeutic Use Exemptions - may result in compliance proceedings by WADA but are not a defense in an anti-doping rule violation proceeding and are not relevant on the issue of whether the boxer committed an anti-doping rule violation.
+[Comment to Article 3.2.3: Departures from an International Standard or other rule unrelated to Sample collection or handling, Adverse Passport Finding, or Athlete notification relating to whereabouts failure or B Sample opening - e.g., the International Standard for Education, International Standard for the Protection of Privacy and Personal Information or International Standard for Therapeutic Use Exemptions - may result in compliance proceedings by WADA but are not a defense in an anti-doping rule violation proceeding and are not relevant on the issue of whether the Athlete committed an anti-doping rule violation.
 Similarly, World Boxing's violation of the document referenced in Article 20.7.7 of the Code shall not constitute a defense to an anti-doping rule violation.]